Feyerabend/ABC80/abc802/README.md

 Although I had only seen pictures of the latter, I was aware of their presence at the university where I was studying.

-The potential for the Swedish computer industry had significantly diminished, leading to the end of the line for the ABC802 and any further advancements.
-With no prospects for future development, it had reached a dead end.
+The potential for the Swedish computer industry had greatly diminished, resulting in the discontinuation of the ABC802 and the cessation of any further advancements.
+Despite the impressive speed of BASIC II, there were no viable prospects for future development, and the industry had reached a dead end.

 ## References